 Series C in 2008

-Reactive NanoTechnologies, founded in 2001 and located in Hunt Valley, Maryland, specializes in the development and manufacture of products designed to control the instantaneous release of heat energy for advanced joining applications.
-Its offerings are utilized in various sectors, including concentrated photovoltaic systems, high-brightness LED attachment, power electronics, thermal management, and component mounting.
-Additionally, the company provides bonding processes for sputter targets and electronic assembly applications, enhancing the efficiency and reliability of these technologies.
+Reactive NanoTechnologies is a company based in Hunt Valley, Maryland, founded in 2001.
+It specializes in the development and manufacturing of products designed to control the instantaneous release of heat energy for advanced joining applications.
+The company's offerings are utilized in various sectors, including concentrated photovoltaic (CPV) systems, high-brightness light-emitting diode (HB LED) attachment, power electronics, thermal management, and component mounting.
+Additionally, Reactive NanoTechnologies provides processes for bonding components and bonding sputter targets, contributing to innovations in electronics assembly applications.

 Pepgen is a privately-held biopharmaceutical company that develops and commercializes novel products for the prevention and treatment of autoimmune and viral disorders.
 It was founded in 1992 by Chih-Ping Liu and is based in Alameda, California.